oxylus-tech/oxylus/docs/source/api/apps/content.rst

 - RichTextField (for models and serializers);
 - Renderer that containerize user's django templates;
 - Dynamic blocks that can be reused by user for rich text edition (such as variable, conditional variables);
+- Messages: basic models, serializers, views and components for creating messages.

 It is planned later to also add support for template packs (eg. for CMS).